 My socks aren’t matching, I haven’t set an alarm in weeks, and I have absolutely no idea what day of the month it is.
-I guess this is the inevitable when time is being measured in moments.
-Mornings like these feel as though I’m floating in an endless dream, until I’m reminded by the sun’s rays gently tickling my skin that it is indeed time to wake anew for another day of adventure.
-Another day of fun!
+I guess this is inevitable when time is being measured in moments.
+Mornings like this feel as though I’m floating in an endless dream, until I’m reminded by the sun’s rays gently tickling my skin that it is indeed time to wake anew for another day of adventure, another day of fun.
 Now I have to admit, life hasn’t always been this breezy and just like any other twenty-something-year-old living in this mad, beautiful world, things got complicated– about a thousand times more complicated than Avril Lavigne could ever describe in her 2002 hit-single.

 It’s seldom that anything in life goes as planned, and contrary to popular belief, this can be a good thing.
 In fact, some of the greatest adventures transpire once you have no choice but to take that leap of faith into the unknown, that head-first dive into an abyss of uncertainty– or as I like to call it, possibility.
 When you do though, bask in it….
 Hell– bathe in it!
 More often than not, having no plan is the best plan.
 Don’t believe me?
 Just ask the girl swaying on the hammock adjacent to me.
 She arrived here in Tamarindo a few days ago on a one-way ticket from Montréal after her fiancé (now ex) of seven years broke up with her two weeks before the wedding.
 She’s currently snacking on a piece of fresh mango while reading Ayn Rand.
 Her tousled hair from this morning’s surf dangles freely off the edge of the hammock.
 Watching her relaxed attitude, I have a feeling she’s going to be just fine.
 As Carrie Bradshaw once said,

 “Eventually all the pieces fall into place….until then, laugh at the confusion, live for the moment, and know that everything happens for a reason.”